Jatandeep/Thesis/doc/Parameter.md

 # ModelingStrategy
 - **Initial crack strategy**-> Pre-existing crack modeling strategy.
 Possible options are **M_I**, **M_Id** and **P_I**.
 - **Problem type**-> Whether we are solving standard benchmark problems or LEFM.
 Possible options are **benchmarks** and **lefm_mode_I**.
+- **P_I crack method**-> If strategy selected is P_I, this method decides whether single row of elements or nodes is selected as a crack.
+Possible options are **elements** and **nodes**.
+For P_I by default, elements method is selected.
+This option is given in parameter files only when we want to choose nodes method (which as shown in report, doesn't gives correct result).
 - **Target factor fracture toughness**-> Applicable for lefm only.
 Decides upto what value of K_IC should the time loop run.
 So for example, a value of 2 would mean we will be running the simulation until K_I becomes 2*K_IC.
 - **Target steps fracture toughness**-> Applicable for lefm only.
 Decides the number of steps in which K_I should reach value of K_IC.